In this guide, we'll be walking through how easy it is to set up Charles with your virtual Corellium device.

 - Remember, you may not be able to reach HTTPS websites without proper trust certificates installed.

-- If the issue still persists, contact your network administrator to determine if any local network configurations may be blocking or interfering with the virtual device network.
+- If the issue persists, contact your network administrator to determine if any local network configurations may be blocking or interfering with the virtual device network.

 We hope this demonstrates how simple it is to get Charles set up with your virtual device!
 Feel free to check out our community Slack as well as our online knowledge base if you have any additional questions along the way.